marvinsjsu/myreads/README.md

 # MyReads Project

-This is a Udacity React project that helped introduced me to concepts including: Composition, Unidirectional Data Flow, React Components, JSX, State Management, Life Cycle, and React Router.
+This is a Udacity React project that helped introduced me to concepts including: Composition, Unidirectional Data Flow, React Components, JSX, State Management, Life Cycle, the React Router, and PropTypes.

 MyReads is an application that displays books categorized into three *shelves*: "Currently Reading", "Want To Read", and "Read".
 It allows a user to move a book between the 3 shelves, search a book, and add a book from the search results.